Skip to main content

-How Much Does a Subpoena Cost?
+How Much Does It Cost to Subpoena Someone?

 Factors Influencing the Cost of Issuing a Subpoena